I believe there is satisfaction and dignity in working hard. Work gives life purpose and meaning and is essential to any sense of self-worth.

 I am passionate about making sure that parents are both informed about what the schools are teaching and empowered to do something about it.

 The Trump administration made huge strides to advance school choice in the United States.
-Heidi supports this position, and will work to encourage school choice while advocating for local, not federal, control of our schools.
+I support this position, and will work to encourage school choice while advocating for local, not federal, control of our schools.
+Additionally, while I firmly believe that the money should follow the student within government schools, I encourage homeschooling families to refrain from accepting any government funds because of the government connection that comes along with the acceptance of funding.

 Transportation issues are a key concern for SW Washington residents.
 Increasing traffic congestion harms both our commuters and our freight haulers.
 Time is a precious commodity, and they are tired of wasting it sitting in bumper-to-bumper traffic.